Yelihi/TIL/Testing/React/README.md

 queryAllBy

 - Returns an array of all matching nodes for a query, and return an empty array if no elements match

+### findBy and findAllBy

+findBy

+- Return a Promise which resolves when an element is found which matches the given query
+- The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms

+findAllBy

+- Returns a promise which resolves to an array of elements when any elements are found which match the given query
+- The Promise is rejected if no elements are found after a default timeout of 1000ms